nextcord/nextcord/docs/migrating.rst

 the reconnect logic.
 When enabled, the client will automatically reconnect in all instances of your internet going offline or Discord going offline with exponential back-off.

-:meth:`Client.run` and :meth:`Client.start` gains this keyword argument as well, but for most cases you will not need to specify it unless turning it off.
+:meth:`Client.run` and :meth:`Client.start` gains this keyword argument as well, but for most cases, you will not need to specify it unless turning it off.

 .. _migrating_1_0_commands: